 In the instant case, ExpressJet's parent company became a whollyowned subsidiary of ASA's parent company.
 ASA and ExpressJet have a single board of directors and a common senior management group in place.
 There is a single group of officers responsible for labor relations and human resources at the Carriers.
-The Carriers are in the process of obtaining a single operating certificate from the FAA.
+The Carriers are in the process of obtaining a SOC from the FAA.
 Because the Carriers are regional carriers operating flights for mainline partners, they do not hold themselves out to the public as individual airlines.
 Although the public has no knowledge of the change in the status of the two Carriers, they now hold themselves out to their mainline partners as a single entity.
 The Carriers' operations are headquartered in Atlanta, Georgia.
-The Carriers have begun the process of converting all corporate insignia and logos to the ASA insignia and logos.
-The Carriers' Flight Dispatchers do not wear uniforms.
-The Carriers have begun the process of transitioning to common uniforms in other crafts or classes, although parts of the uniforms are related to the mainline partners.
+Effective December 31, 2011, the Carriers will be operating under the ExpressJet name and the legacy ASA branding colors and logo.
+The Carriers' flight attendants' uniforms will be standardized, although parts of the uniforms are related to the mainline partners.